MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ### Does the HoloLens 2 Industrial Edition hold an ATEX certification?

-No. The HoloLens 2 Industrial Edition is does not hold an ATEX certification.
+No. The HoloLens 2 Industrial Edition is doesn't hold an ATEX certification.
 The HoloLens 2 Industrial Edition holds a US/CAN Class I, Division 2-Groups A, B, C, and D certification.

 ### Can the device be used in semiconductor and pharmaceutical environments?